-The executive officers and key employees of the Company and their respective ages and positions with the Company as of October 1, 2005 are as follows:
+The executive officers and key employees of the Company and their respective ages and positions with the Company as of March 1, 2006 are as follows:

-Name Age Position with Alexion Leonard Bell, M.D.
-47 Chief Executive Officer, Secretary, Treasurer, Director David W. Keiser 54 President and Chief Operating Officer Stephen P. Squinto, Ph.D.
-49 Executive Vice President and Head of Research Katherine S. Bowdish, Ph.D.
-48 Senior Vice President, Antibody Discovery, and President, Alexion Antibody Technologies Thomas I.H.
-Dubin, J.D 43 Senior Vice President and General Counsel Christopher F. Mojcik, M.D., Ph.D.
-45 Senior Vice President, Clinical Development Nancy C. Motola, Ph.D.
-53 Senior Vice President, Regulatory Affairs and Quality Scott A. Rollins, Ph.D.
-42 Senior Vice President, Drug Development and Project Management Russell P. Rother, Ph.
-D. 44 Senior Vice President, Discovery Research Vikas Sinha 42 Senior Vice President and Chief Financial Officer Paul W. Finnegan M.D, M.B.A 45 Vice President, Commercial Operations and Development Barry P. Luke 47 Vice President, Finance, Assistant Secretary Daniel N. Caron 42 Executive Director, Operations and Engineering M. Stacy Hooks, Ph.D.
-38 Executive Director, Manufacturing and Technical Services
+Name Age Position with Alexion 17 Chief Executive Officer, Secretary, Treasurer, Director David W. Keiser 5 54 President and Chief Operating Officer Stephen P. Squinto, Ph.D.
+4 19 Executive Vice President and Head of Research Katherine S. Bowdish, Ph.D.
+4 18 Senior Vice President, Antibody Discovery, and President, Alexion Antibody Technologies Patrice Coissac 5 57 Senior Vice President General Manager and President of Alexion Europe SAS Thomas I.H.
+Dubin, J.D.
+4 43 Senior Vice President and General Counsel Christopher F. Mojcik, M.D., Ph.D.
+4 46 Senior Vice President, Clinical Development Nancy C. Motola, Ph.D.
+5 53 Senior Vice President, Regulatory Affairs and Quality Scott A. Rollins, Ph.D.
+4 12 Senior Vice President, Drug Development and Project Management Russell P. Rother, Ph.
+D. 4 45 Senior Vice President, Research Vikas Sinha, M.B.A., C.A.
+4 12 Senior Vice President and Chief Financial Officer Paul W. Finnegan M.D, M.B.A.
+4 45 Vice President, Commercial Operations and Development Barry P. Luke, M.B.A.
+4 17 Vice President, Finance, Assistant Secretary Daniel N. Caron 4 12 Executive Director, Operations and Engineering M. Stacy Hooks, Ph.D.
+3 38 Executive Director, Manufacturing and Technical Services

-^{} These employees are officers for purposes of Section 16 of the Securities Exchange Act of 1934.
+These employees are officers for purposes of Section 16 of the Securities Exchange Act of 1934.

-Leonard Bell, M.D. is the principal founder of Alexion, and has been a director of Alexion since February 1992 and the Company's President and Chief Executive Officer, Secretary and Treasurer from January 1992.
+Leonard Bel, M.D. is the principal founder of Alexion, and has been a director of Alexion since February 1992 and the Company's President and Chief Executive Officer, Secretary and Treasurer from January 1992.
 In April 2002, the title of President was transferred to David Keiser.
 From 1991 to 1992, Dr. Bell was an Assistant Professor of Medicine and Pathology and co-Director of the program in Vascular Biology at the Yale University School of Medicine.
 From 1990 to 1992, Dr. Bell was an attending physician at the Yale-New Haven Hospital and an Assistant Professor in the Department of Internal Medicine at the Yale University School of Medicine.
 Dr. Bell was a recipient of the Physician Scientist Award from the National Institutes of Health and Grant-in-Aid from the American Heart Association as well as various honors and awards from academic and professional organizations.
 His work has resulted in more than 20 scientific publications and three patent applications.
 Dr. Bell was also a director of The Medicines Company from May 2000 until April 2005.
 He also served as a director of the Biotechnology Research and Development Corporation from 1993 to 1997.
-Dr. Bell received his A.B. from Brown University and M.D. from Yale University School of Medicine.
+Dr. Bell received his

+A.B. from Brown University and M.D. from Yale University School of Medicine.
 Dr. Bell is currently an Adjunct Assistant Professor of Medicine and Pathology at Yale University School of Medicine.